patryk84a/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.BackgroundColor" .color} *BackgroundColor*
 : The color of the `ListView` background.

+{:id="ListView.DividerColor" .color} *DividerColor*
+: The color of the `ListView` divider.

+{:id="ListView.DividerThickness" .number} *DividerThickness*
+: Specifies the divider thickness of ListView

+{:id="ListView.ElementColor" .color} *ElementColor*
+: The color of the `ListView` element.

+{:id="ListView.ElementCornerRadius" .number} *ElementCornerRadius*
+: Specifies the divider thickness of ListView

+{:id="ListView.ElementMarginsWidth" .number} *ElementMarginsWidth*
+: Specifies the divider thickness of ListView

 {:id="ListView.Elements" .list .bo} *Elements*
 : Specifies the list of choices to display.

 {:id="ListView.ElementsFromString" .text .wo} *ElementsFromString* : Set the list of choices specified as a string with the elements separated by commas such as: Cheese,Fruit,Bacon,Radish.

+{:id="ListView.FilterHintText" .text} *FilterHintText*
+: Hint text displayed in the filter bar.

 {:id="ListView.FontSizeDetail" .number} *FontSizeDetail*
 : Specifies the `ListView` item's text font size